 Honouring the Past, Thriving in the Present, and Shaping the Future

-For over 35 years, McGees Property Brisbane has proudly managed 93 Edward Street, one of Brisbane’s most historically significant heritage-listed commercial properties.
-Located on the corner of Edward and Mary Streets in the heart of the Brisbane CBD, this iconic building has been a cornerstone of the city’s commercial landscape since 1910.
-Our involvement began in 1990, when new owners acquired the property from the Kytherian Association, recognising its long-term investment potential.
+For more than thirty five years, McGees Property Brisbane has proudly managed 93 Edward Street, one of Brisbane’s most historically significant heritage listed commercial properties.
+Positioned prominently on the corner of Edward and Mary Streets in the heart of the Brisbane Central Business District, the building has been a landmark since 1910.
+Our involvement began in 1990 when the new owners acquired the asset from the Kytherian Association, recognising its long-term investment potential.

-Throughout its history, 93 Edward Street has undergone significant milestones, including heritage listing, transfer of development rights, and achieving 9B classification for education use.
-When the original ownership group decided to realise their investment, McGees Property facilitated the sale and was subsequently reappointed by the new owner, continuing to deliver strategic asset management and premium office leasing solutions.
+Over its lifetime, 93 Edward Street has reached several important milestones, including heritage listing, transfer of development rights, and achieving 9B classification for education use.
+When the original ownership group chose to realise their investment, McGees Property facilitated the sale and was reappointed by the incoming owner to continue delivering strategic asset management and premium commercial leasing solutions.

-As Brisbane’s CBD evolves with major developments like The Queen’s Wharf Brisbane and the Waterfront Brisbane project, 93 Edward Street is positioned to benefit from increased activity, heightened demand for heritage office space, and premium commercial opportunities.
-McGees Property continues to ensure the building’s historic charm is preserved while enhancing its functionality for modern businesses.
+As Brisbane’s Central Business District continues to evolve with major precincts such as The Queen’s Wharf Brisbane and the Waterfront Brisbane project, 93 Edward Street is well positioned to benefit from rising activity, increased demand for boutique heritage office space, and renewed commercial opportunities.
+McGees Property continues to preserve its historical charm while enhancing its functionality for modern tenants.

 The History of 93 Edward Street

-Built in 1910, 93 Edward Street has stood as a testament to Brisbane’s commercial evolution.
-Originally known as the Youngs Building, it was developed by Horris Edward Brouton Young and Charles Earnest Young, who purchased the site of the Commercial Hotel in 1909 for redevelopment.
-The result was a striking timber-frame brick warehouse, costing £16,000, rising three stories high with a four-storey corner section.
+Constructed in 1910, 93 Edward Street has remained a strong example of Brisbane’s early commercial development.
+Originally known as the Youngs Building, it was developed by Horris Edward Brouton Young and Charles Earnest Young, who acquired the former Commercial Hotel site in 1909.
+Their redevelopment created a striking timber frame brick warehouse costing sixteen thousand pounds, rising three storeys with a four storey corner section.

-Listed on the Queensland Heritage Register on 22 February 1995, the building is recognised for its contribution to the historical fabric of lower Edward Street, exemplifying early 20th-century commercial architecture.
+Added to the Queensland Heritage Register on 22 February 1995, the building is recognised for its architectural character and for its contribution to the established streetscape of lower Edward Street.

 The Present

-Today, 93 Edward Street stands as a unique blend of heritage and modern functionality.
-The property is currently owned by Pellegrino Group Australia (PGA), following its acquisition from an investment group operating under the name Whitman and others.
+Today, 93 Edward Street offers a distinctive blend of heritage character and contemporary functionality.
+The property is owned by Pellegrino Group Australia following its acquisition from an investment entity previously known as Whitman and Others.

 - Major refurbishments to lower ground, upper ground, second, and third floors

-- High-grade office tenancies on the upper levels
+- High grade commercial office tenancies on upper levels

-- Upgraded external entry points aligned with a contemporary vision for the building
+- Upgraded external entry points aligned with a contemporary vision for the asset

-The building has also been home to a vibrant mix of tenants, each contributing to its character.
+The building continues to attract a diverse mix of tenants, each contributing to its evolving identity.

 The Future

-As one of Brisbane’s iconic State Heritage Listed buildings, 93 Edward Street is entering an exciting new phase of redevelopment.
-The owners have ambitious plans to restore and enhance its historic charm while maximising its commercial potential.
+As one of Brisbane’s most notable State Heritage Listed assets, 93 Edward Street is entering an exciting new stage of revitalisation.
+The owners intend to enhance its historic charm while maximising its commercial potential.

-- A premium fine-dining establishment on the lower floors, strengthening its connection with the retail and hospitality scene
+- A premium fine dining offering on the lower levels to strengthen its presence within the retail and hospitality precinct

-The long-term vision is to establish 93 Edward Street as a key destination within Brisbane’s expanding food and beverage precinct, seamlessly integrating it into the city’s evolving financial district.
-Positioned near the Eagle Street waterfront redevelopment, the property is set to attract high-calibre visitors who appreciate both history and contemporary elegance.
+The long-term vision is to establish 93 Edward Street as a signature destination within Brisbane’s expanding food and beverage scene, merging heritage, culture, and modern commercial utility.
+Located near the Eagle Street waterfront redevelopment, the building is ideally placed to attract premium tenants and visitors seeking a unique historical environment.

 Conclusion

-From its origins in the early 1900s to its dynamic present and promising future, 93 Edward Street exemplifies the power of strategic asset management.
-McGees Property has been privileged to oversee its evolution, ensuring it remains a valued part of Brisbane’s commercial landscape.
+From its origins in the early twentieth century to its current role within a dynamic and growing city, 93 Edward Street stands as a powerful example of successful long-term asset management.
+McGees Property has been privileged to guide its evolution for more than three decades.

-Our experience managing properties like 93 Edward Street underscores our ability to deliver long-term value for investors.
-Whether navigating heritage complexities, overseeing major refurbishments, or aligning assets with market trends, we provide grounded advice and targeted outcomes.
+Our experience with properties of this nature demonstrates our ability to deliver sustainable value for investors.
+Whether navigating complex heritage requirements, coordinating capital works, or aligning an asset with market opportunities, we provide practical advice and measurable outcomes.

-As Brisbane continues to grow and transform, 93 Edward Street stands as a beacon of resilience, adaptation, and opportunity, proof that history and progress can go hand in hand.
+As Brisbane continues to grow, 93 Edward Street remains a symbol of resilience and opportunity, proving that heritage, commercial performance, and future potential can coexist.

-Contact our Property Management team to see how we can maximise performance and long-term value for your property.
+Contact our Property Management team to discuss how we can maximise performance and long-term value for your asset.